IagoFar/IagoFar/README.md

 - **web**: My CV.
 Currently, in progress
 - **MTR-MP**: An [MTR](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway) add-on to make stations multiplatformed
 - **discord-missionbot**: A discord bot to remind my server of events
-- **Jugando ando**: My discord server to talk and play with friends

 ## Technologies 🔧